-Ren (Katherine) Powell is a poet and teaching artist.
+Ren (Katherine) Powell is a poet, playwright, translator and teaching artist.
 She is a native Californian, settled on the west coast of Norway.

-Ren has been a member of The Norwegian Author’s Union since 2005, and has published five full-length collections of poetry, and more than two dozen books of translations with traditional publishing houses.
-Her sixth collection The Elephants Have Been Singing All Along is forthcoming in 2016 with Wigestrand publishers.
+Ren has been a member of The Norwegian Author’s Union since 2005, and has published six full-length collections of poetry, and more than two dozen books of translations with traditional publishing houses.
+Her sixth collection The Elephants Have Been Singing All Along was published in 2017.

 Her poetry collections have been purchased by the Norwegian Arts Council for national library distribution, and her poems have been translated and published in six languages in chapbooks and anthologies.

 She has been working as a teaching artist and theater-maker since 1996.